 PROJECT SUMMARY

 En route to the establishment of the refined genome mapping–3D modeling NPS platform based on the ChIA-PET and RICh-PET methods, we will produce substantial, large volumes of high-quality 3D genome mapping data.
 In parallel with the progress of our technology development efforts, we will take a phased approach to producing high-quality 3D genome mapping data from established cell culture lines representing major development/differentiation lineages and from primary human cells with a focus on the human immune system.
 We will also generate corresponding transcriptomic and epigenomic datasets from the same cell types.
 Such data, along with the integration of existing ENCODE and GWAS datasets, will provide thorough functional annotation support to the 3D models predicted from the ChIA-PET data.
-To start, we will use established cell lines representing major human progenitor and lineage cell types that can be tested in large numbers (108 cells), both to optimize 3D mapping data production parameters and establish data quality standards including reproducibility, sensitivity and specificity (Aim 1).
-These data will enable the construction of pilot 3D maps representing major human development and cellular differentiation lineages (embryonic stem, endoderm, mesoderm and ectoderm) as well as comparative analyses to elucidate the structural changes that occur during major cellular differentiation events (Aim 1).
+To start, we will use established cell lines representing major human progenitor and lineage cell types that can be tested in large numbers (108 cells), both to optimize 3D mapping data production parameters and establish data quality standards including reproducibility, sensitivity, and specificity (Aim 1).
+These data will enable the construction of pilot 3D maps representing major human development and cellular differentiation lineages (embryonic stem, endoderm, mesoderm, and ectoderm), as well as comparative analyses to elucidate the structural changes that occur during major cellular differentiation events (Aim 1).
 With the improvements to our mapping technology in place, i.e., requiring fewer numbers of cells (107-6 cells per experiment), we will expand our data generation efforts to study primary human blood–derived immune cells, focusing on key immune cell lineages (Aim 2).
 The 3D genome datasets generated in this Aim will illuminate features underpinning the nucleome structural changes that occur during immune cell differentiation.
 Finally, to further demonstrate the utility of our technology platform for addressing important biological questions, we will investigate changes in immune cell 3D genome structure linked with three major well-characterized immune events of immune responses (Aim 3).
-Completion of these three aims will generate a broad, comprehensive 3D genome mapping data covering cellular differentiation across large, medium and fine time-scales.
+Completion of these three aims will generate a broad, comprehensive 3D genome mapping data covering cellular differentiation across large, medium, and fine time-scales.
 These datasets will be valuable for studying topological changes of 3D genome organization in space and in time with well-defined cellular phenotypes and functions, laying the foundation for future of 4D Nucleome studies.
 Furthermore, the availability of these datasets will empower the research community with new resources with which to investigate the complexity of higher-order genome organization, to ultimately accelerate our understanding of genome organization and function in health and disease.

 SPECIFIC AIMS